How do I know how to be a good partner to someone with a chronic illness? Because I have a one....but that wasn’t always the case.

 Some advice for partners:

 I’ve been known to break into spontaneous crying fits.
-I can only imagine it’s how annoying and frustrating that is for my husband.
+I can only imagine how annoying and frustrating that is for my husband.
 At first he tries to walk away and then I see the thought process going on in his mind as he slowly turns around sits down next to me.
 My crying fits only last a couple of minutes, then I take a few deep breaths and gather myself.

 Just sitting with someone while they are breaking down is one of the most powerful things you can do, and you don’t even have to say a word.